Storing whisky correctly

 - 40-50% – still acceptable

-- Below 40% moisture content – cork can dry out
+- Below 40% – cork can dry out

-Solution for excessively dry air:
+Solution for overly dry air:

 - Use a small humidifier

-- Store bottles in their original packaging (cardboard retains moisture).
+- Store bottles in their original packaging (cardboard retains moisture)

-⏰ The truth about durability
+⏰ The truth about shelf life

 The rule of thumb: